nathom/filetype.nvim/README.md

 	0.022     /usr/local/Cellar/neovim/0.5.0/share/nvim/runtime/plugin/health.vim
 ```

-`filetype.nvim` fixes the issue by only creating a single autocommand that resolves the filetype
+`filetype.nvim` fixes the issue by only creating a single autocommand that resolves the file type
 when a buffer is opened.
 This method is ~175x faster\*!

 ## Usage

-First, install using your favorite package manager
+First, install using your favorite package manager.
+Using [packer](https://github.com/wbthomason/packer.nvim):

 ```lua
 use("nathom/filetype.nvim")